Latest deals from trusted retailers

 Key features of the BeSafe iZi Flex Fix high-back booster

-The BeSafe iZi Flex Fix is a new high-backed booster seat for kids between 100 and 150cm, or 15-36kg (4 to 12 years), and according to the brand is the first in its class to have been tested to the new regulation standards.
+The BeSafe iZi Flex Fix is a new high-backed booster seat for kids between 100-150cm, or 15-36kg (4 to 12 years), and according to the brand is the first in this Group 2/3 class to have been tested to the new i-Size regulation standards.

 It is the first forward-facing seat we tried when our 5-year-old grew out of her extended rear-facing Axkid (she is very tall for her age, otherwise we would have kept her in that even longer), so we were a bit nervous testing it – it felt strange strapping her in with the seat belt for the first time, albeit within the guides of a car seat.